Time-asymptotic propagation of approximate solutions of Schr\"odinger equations with both potential and initial condition in Fourier-frequency bands: Potentials in bounded Fourier-frequency bands

 \section{Potentials in bounded Fourier-frequency bands}

-The main goal of this short section is to introduce the hypotheses that we shall make on the potential: roughly speaking, the potential is supposed to be in a bounded Fourier-frequency band, permitting in particular to study the influence of the Fourier-frequencies of the potential on the time-asymptotic motion of perturbed wave packets.
-To illustrate our hypotheses, we shall construct a class of potentials satisfying them.
+The main goal of this short section is to introduce and to illustrate the hypotheses on the potential.
+Roughly speaking, we assume the potential to be in a bounded frequency band in order to isolate the effect of the frequencies of the potential on the time-asymptotic motion of the Dyson-Phillips series terms.
+For the sake of illustration, we provide also an explicit family of potentials which verify this frequency band hypothesis.\\